WilliamLa59/neurosity-web-app/README.md

 - ~~streamline data logging procedure~~
 - ~~start and stop button for reading from the crown~~
 - ~~transfer JSON data into excel/csv format and allow for download~~
+- ~~have "csvData" be created only when the "Download" button is pressed~~

 ## Bug List
 - ~~entryid doesn't increment when used with the device.~~